Lord-of-Waffles/InfoSec24/Week1Homework.md

 #### Question 4: Did we do a good enough job?

-Though threat modelling is a continous process, it's time to asses this one.
+Though threat modelling is a continuous process, it's time to asses this one.

 - DFD reflects system, though from a very general perspective.